 Graduate Minority Assistantship Program

 Funding is available through the ISU Graduate College to support U.S. citizens who are members of ethnic groups historically underrepresented in American higher education (African American, Native American, Hispanic/Latino).
 The program must nominate qualifying students for this funding.
-In the English Department, we use this funding to reduce the teaching loads of qualifying recipients by one teaching assignment per year.
+In the English Department, we use this funding to reduce the teaching loads of qualifying recipients by the equivalent of one teaching assignment per year.

 Graduate Disability Assistantship Program

 Funding is available through the ISU Graduate College to support students who have a documented disability (physical or mental disability that substantially limits one or more major life activities) as defined by the Americans with Disabilities Act.
 The student must arrange for written confirmation to be submitted to the English Department from the ISU Student Disability Resources Office after which qualifying students are nominated by the department for funding available through this program.
-In the English Department, we use this funding to reduce the teaching loads of qualifying recipients by one teaching assignment per year.
+In the English Department, we use this funding to reduce the teaching loads of qualifying recipients by the equivalent of one teaching assignment per year.